arthursmt/artemis-finance/README.md

 3. Start the development server: npm run dev
 If the scripts differ, check the package.json in the root or in the client/ folder and run the appropriate dev script from there.

+## Development, Preview and Production Environments

+This project uses a modern setup combining **Express** (API/server) and **Vite** (frontend dev server).

+### Important note about Replit Preview

+The Replit Preview environment runs the application inside an iframe and injects its own security headers.
+Because of this, **the Preview is not a reliable source of truth** for applications using:

+- Vite dev server
+- Custom Content Security Policy (CSP)
+- Express-based backend

+As a result:
+- The application may fail to load in Replit Preview
+- This behavior is expected and does not indicate a bug

+### Source of truth

+- ✅ **Production URL (`*.replit.app`)** → Source of truth
+- ✅ **Direct browser access** → Fully supported
+- ⚠️ **Replit Preview** → Best-effort only

+The application is considered healthy if it works correctly in production and in a standard browser.

 9. Roadmap & next steps